 This refers to the ability to get readings clearly on your screen.
 The Garmin Z-80 certainly has the best visual view, with the GPS and rangefinder combo (shown below).

 As you go up in price you gain a few extra snazzy features and a little bit of usability.
-The Bushnell in particular is a very easy rangefinder to use.
+The Bushnell in particular is very easy to use.
 If money isn’t an issue, and you’re a golfing geek, grab a Garmin.
 The only factor to consider is the shortened battery life with it operating GPS and laser tech – so make sure you keep a battery spare.

-Most range finders need a new battery around every 6 – 12 months.
+Most rangefinders need a new battery around every 6 – 12 months.
 This mainly depends of use (how many rounds do you play a week), length of time between playing (batteries degrade over time without use) and weather conditions.
-In England I tend to notice them die a little quicker during cold patches.
+In England, I tend to notice them die a little quicker during cold patches.

-That concludes our top picks of the best golf range finders on the market.
 If you would like more helpful articles to help lower your scores, sign up for the golf insider weekly post – An article sent straight to your inbox every Monday full of great advice to improve your golf game.

 Happy Golfing – Will @ Golf Insider